carbon-language/carbon-lang/docs/design/README.md

 ### Example code

-In order to keep example code consistent, we are making choices that may change later.
-In particular, where `$` is only used as a placeholder in examples, and will be replaced during evolution.
+Some syntax used in example code is provisional or placeholder, and may change later.

 ## Basic syntax